About us

 Staff At Integrated Care Hub

-• Eliana Orrego (she/her) - HR Coordinator
+• Eliana Orrego (she/her) - Human Resources Coordinator

 • Jaycie Robinson (she/her) - Team Development Facilitator